-Patients who have fibromyalgia deal with a conglomerate of symptoms including widespread pain, difficulty sleeping, fatigue, anxiety and depression, cognitive difficulties, and more.
-It is important to note, however, that many symptoms relax and flare so that the condition is more debilitating at some times than others.
-As a result, learning what causes one’s symptoms to flare, and avoiding these things as possible, can be important in managing the condition.
+Fibromyalgia patients deal with a conglomerate of symptoms including widespread pain, difficulty sleeping, fatigue, cognitive difficulties, and more.
+Many symptoms relax and flare so that the condition is more debilitating at some times than others.
+As a result, learning what causes flare-ups, and avoiding these things as possible, can be important in managing the condition.

 4 Common Fibromyalgia Triggers